sara62/guides/advocacy-guide.md

 - How large is the site (acreage) and the property (interior square footage)?
 - How is the property zoned?

+If the issue is subject to some kind of regulatory review, we seek answers to these questions:

+- Does the Maryland Historical Trust have any jurisdiction over this issue?
+- Does the Baltimore Commission for Historical and Architectural Preservation have any jurisdiction over this issue?
+- If so, what is the status of their review?
+- Is this an issue that may benefit from consulting with a subject matter expert?

 # How do we keep track of advocacy issues?

+## Issue and resource information systems

 - Trello board
 - Website
 - Map

+## Contact relationship management

+If we hear about a resident-led effort to save a building, add any contacts from that effort to our contacts in CiviCRM.

+- An informal effort could be just tracked with a tag indicating the interest of a set of contacts in a certain issue or building.
+- If the effort is led by an organization, the contacts could be associated with that organization using a “Member of Committee” Relationship (haven’t created this yet - still exploring options).

 # How do we plan advocacy campaigns?

 - What are our goals?
 - Who is our audience?
+- What is our ask?

+Here are the steps at the beginning of a campaign:

+- Identify the location of the issue, including the address, City Council district, block/lot, neighborhood, etc.
+- Start a list of potential interest contacts, e.g. nearby schools/churches, neighborhood associations, ethnic or fraternal groups, etc.
+- Research the history of the resource and compile a chronologically organized history with citations.
+This initial report can be used as the basis for interpretation, documentation with an MIHP form or designation as a local or National Register landmark.
+- Craft a message about the importance of the place.
+This is the elevator pitch for why a building is worth saving and what needs to be done to save it.
+- Make a plan for distributing the message - does it involve public programs, email blasts, a blog post, social media etc.

+## Common tactics for preservation advocacy

+Our approach to advocacy includes:

+- Attending community meetings to discuss preservation issues
+- Testifying at public hearings to voice our position on preservation issues
+- Sharing information on preservation issues through our website and social media
+- Campaigns to encourage people to contact elected officials

 # Related Resources